tomato/TDDTutorial/readme.md

 1. Add Profit to the UI.
 Can you see a problem?
 1. Add a test to illustrate the problem (Profit_ShouldShowCorrectPercentageRatioIsNotWholeNumber)

-1. Add *TotalRevenue_ShouldShowSumOfSprintRevenues*
+1. Add *TotalRevenue_ShouldShowSumOfCompletedSprintRevenues*
 1. What could go wrong with our code?
 1. Add TotalRevenue_ShouldShow0IfThereAreNoSprints
-1. Add To Revenue to the UI
+1. Add Revenue to the UI
-1. Can you see a problem with calculating on page load?
+1. Add *TotalRevenue_ShouldShowSumOfCompletedSprintCosts*
 1. Red, Green, Refactor.
-1. Change to be calculated on load
+1. Can we refactor to reduce redundency